simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

    1. Visit the [Onocoy Console Dashboard](https://console.onocoy.com/servers) and check to see your device has finished it's validation period.
 If it hasn't check back later, it can take up to 3 days.

 6. Profit?
+   1. You can view the following [Onocoy documentation](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/4.-receive-rewards) to learn more.

 ## Conclusion